HIV Rev response element: Secondary Structure and Rev Recognition

 The RRE is a highly structured RNA element.
 Computational predictions, later verified by chemical and enzymatic probing, indicate that RRE contains multiple stem loops and bulges (see Figure).
 Rev binds to RRE in a sequence specific manner with Rev-RNA recognition mediated by a 17-residue a-helical stretch on Rev, the Arginine-Rich-Motif (ARM).

 Stem IIB: a high-affinity binding site

 Stem IIB is a site on the RRE which Rev binds with high affinity and specificity.
 The structure of an isolated stem IIB bound to a peptide corresponding to a Rev-ARM has been solved by NMR.
 This structure reveals an RNA A-form major groove widened by purine-purine base pairs at the purine-rich bulge to accommodate the a-helical Rev-ARM.
 Binding is achieved through a combination of base-specific contacts and electrostatic contacts with the phosphate backbone (see figure).
 More recent studies have identified another region on the RRE, stem IA, that binds Rev in a specific manner, but with a 5-fold weaker affinity than stem IIB.
+Recent crystal structure of RRE stem-loop II shows that stem IIB is incorporated into the three-way junction of stem-loop II.